Watsons Bay Walk and the South Head Heritage Trail

 The Gap in Watsons Bay

-A resident named Don Ritchie, who lived near The Gap, officially prevented 160 people from ending their lives over a 45-year period.
+Local resident Don Ritchie, who lived near The Gap, officially prevented 160 people from jumping over a 45-year period.
 However, that number is closer to 400, according to his family.

 In 2006, Don was awarded the Medal of the Order of Australia for his efforts, and in 2013 the Don Ritchie Grove was established along Old South Head Rd in his memory.
 The inscription reads: